michaelsballoni/mscript/README.md

 + "some_other_script.ms"
 ```

-## the object-oriented magic
+## the object-oriented trick

 As discussed, mscript makes function calls of the form something.function(param1...) "object oriented" by passing something as the first parameter to the function, function(something, param1...)

 You can't chain these things, and something has to be the name of a variable, not any another kind of expression

 This shorthand makes it easier to read and write scripts

 If you want to do a lot with one line of code, you can nest functions to your heart's content:
-mscript
-Copy Code
 ```
 $ lines = split(trim(replaced(get(exec("dir"), "output"), crlf, lf)), lf)
 ```
-Perhaps separate variables and OOP-style calls would be a little cleaner...
+Perhaps separate variables and object-oriented-style calls would be better...

 ## a little more magic